[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

 (b) Three or more moving violation convictions under Chapter 4511. of the Revised Code, or equivalent convictions from another jurisdiction, within the three years preceding the date of application;

-(c) An accumulation of more than five points under Chapter 4510. of the Revised Code, or equivalent action from another jurisdiction, within the three years preceding the date of application;
+(c) An accumulation of six or more points under Chapter 4510. of the Revised Code, or equivalent action from another jurisdiction, within the three years preceding the date of application;

-(6) Successfully completes an instructor preparation course approved by the director;
+(6) Successfully completes an instructor preparation course approved by the director and conducted by motorcycle Ohio;

-(c) A misdemeanor of the first or second degree which is reasonably related to a person's ability to serve safely and honestly in connection with a motorcycle training course;
+(b) A misdemeanor of the first or second degree, unless the misdemeanor conviction occurred more than five years preceding the date of application, and the misdemeanor conviction is not reasonably related to a person's ability to serve safely and honestly in connection with a motorcycle training course;

-(10) Has not been adjudicated mentally incompetent by a court of law;
+(9) Has not been adjudicated mentally incompetent, or been found not guilty by reason of insantity by a court of law;

-(13) Upon request, provides an original signed statement from the applicant's physician, on the physician's letterhead, certifying that the applicant is mentally and physically capable of providing motorcycle safety instruction;
+(12) Upon request, provides an original signed statement from the applicant's physician, on the physician's letterhead, certifying that the applicant is mentally and physically capable of providing motorcycle safety instruction; and

-(B) In addition to meeting the requirements in paragraphs (A)(1) to (A)(5) and (A)(8) to (A)(13) of this rule, motorcycle instructors certified by another state or military motorcycle safety program, who have successfully completed an instructor preparation course and the BRC, shall successfully complete a special MO training session conducted by an MO chief instructor.
+(B) In addition to meeting the requirements in paragraphs (A)(1) to (A)(6) and (A)(8) to (A)(13) of this rule, motorcycle instructors certified by another state or military motorcycle safety program whose basic rider training curriculum has been shown to be in accordance with the national standards set forth in rule 4501-53-16, shall successfully complete a special MO training session conducted by an MO chief instructor.

 (C) The department may access an applicant's driving record to verify that the applicant meets the requirements of this rule.